Karen Wynn Fonstad

 Karen Lea Wynn Fonstad (April 18, 1945 – March 11, 2005) was an American cartographer and academic who designed several atlases of fictional worlds, including her 1981 The Atlas of Middle-earth about J. R. R. Tolkien's creations.

 Early life and education

-Born Karen Lea Wynn in Oklahoma City, Oklahoma to parents James and Estis Wynn, she graduated from Norman High School in Norman, Oklahoma, and then earned a B.S. degree in Physical Therapy and an M.A. in Geography, specializing in cartography, from the University of Oklahoma.
-While attending the University of Oklahoma she met Todd A. Fonstad.
-They married in 1970, and had two children.
+Karen Lea Wynn was born in Oklahoma City, Oklahoma to parents James and Estis Wynn.
+She was raised in Norman, Oklahoma where her father ran a sheet metal shop.
+She graduated from Norman High School, and then earned a B.S. degree in Physical Therapy in 1967, from the University of Oklahoma.
+In 1968, she was among the first women accepted into the school's geography graduate program, where she wrote a style manual of cartographic symbology as her master’s thesis.
+While at the University she met Todd A. Fonstad, also in the geography department.
+They married in 1970, and in 1971 moved to Wisconsin where Todd taught at the University of Wisconsin Oshkosh.They had two children.